joelklabo/XcodeBuildMCP/README.md

 - Node.js (v16 or later)
 - npm

+> [!NOTE]
-> !NOTE: If you are using mise, you can skip the Node.js and npm installation steps.
+> If you are using mise, you can skip the Node.js and npm installation steps.

 ### One-line setup with mise x